lohraspco/data-science/machine_learning/CICD.md

 General best practices for container-ready code
 - Follow the twelve-factor app methodology: The twelve-factor principles provide a foundation for building portable, resilient, and scalable applications suitable for containerization.
 - Write stateless and ephemeral code: Containers can be stopped and destroyed at any time.
 Any data that needs to persist across container restarts should be stored outside the container, in a database or a mounted volume.
 Avoid writing data to the local filesystem inside the container, as it will be lost when the container is replaced.
-Decouple your application: Run only a single application or process per container.
+- Decouple your application: Run only a single application or process per container.
 If your application relies on a database or other services, run each dependency in its own separate container and manage their communication through container networks.
-Isolate configuration: Do not bake sensitive information like passwords or API keys directly into your code or the container image.
+- Isolate configuration: Do not bake sensitive information like passwords or API keys directly into your code or the container image.
 Use environment variables, configuration files mounted as volumes, or a secret management system to inject configuration at runtime.
-Implement proper logging: Containers are ephemeral, so log data should not be written to the container's local disk.
+- Implement proper logging: Containers are ephemeral, so log data should not be written to the container's local disk.
 Instead, write logs to standard output ($stdout) and standard error ($stderr) where a log collector can capture and centralize them.
-Handle signals gracefully: Your application should handle termination signals (like SIGTERM) gracefully to perform a clean shutdown, such as finishing any in-progress requests and closing database connections.
+- Handle signals gracefully: Your application should handle termination signals (like SIGTERM) gracefully to perform a clean shutdown, such as finishing any in-progress requests and closing database connections.
-Make it easy to debug: Include health check endpoints (e.g., /healthz and /readiness) in your application.
+- Make it easy to debug: Include health check endpoints (e.g., /healthz and /readiness) in your application.
 These can be used by orchestration platforms like Kubernetes to manage the application's lifecycle.
-Docker-specific best practices
-A Dockerfile contains all the commands to assemble a container image.
-Creating an efficient, secure, and reproducible Dockerfile is key to having container-ready code.
-Optimize for small image size
-Use minimal base images: Instead of using a full-featured operating system like Ubuntu, opt for a minimal base image like Alpine or a language-specific one like python:3.12-slim to reduce the image size and potential attack surface.
-Use multi-stage builds: A multi-stage build uses one stage to build your application with all the necessary tools and another, much smaller stage to run it.
-This prevents build tools and temporary files from being included in the final image.
-Remove unnecessary packages and files: In your Dockerfile, combine RUN commands to clean up caches and other unnecessary data to keep your image size small.
-Improve security
-Run as a non-root user: By default, containers run processes as the root user.
-Best practice is to use the USER instruction to switch to a non-root user and group, which provides an additional layer of isolation.
-Pin base image versions: Explicitly specify the version of your base image (e.g., FROM node:22-alpine instead of FROM node:alpine) to ensure that builds are reproducible.
-Maximize efficiency
-Leverage the build cache: The Docker build process caches layers.
-Place instructions in your Dockerfile that change infrequently (e.g., installing dependencies) before those that change often (e.g., copying application code) to speed up your build times.
-Combine RUN commands: Chain multiple commands into a single RUN instruction using && to reduce the number of layers in your image.
-Use .dockerignore: Add a .dockerignore file to your project to exclude files and folders not relevant to the build context, such as .git and node_modules.
-This speeds up the docker build command and reduces image size.

 Example: A container-ready Python application
 This example demonstrates how to apply many of these principles to a simple Python Flask application.
 1. The Python application (app.py)